 About The Green Campus Programme in UCC

 The Green Campus Programme in UCC has evolved significantly since its inception.
 Strong commitment and support from the highest levels in the university has contributed to embedding sustainability across our operations, teaching, research and outreach.
-The student-led Green Campus committee, chaired by the Student’s Union Deputy President, meets regularly to discuss ideas and campaigns to improve our campus.
-These meetings feed into biannual meetings of the Green Campus Forum, which takes its membership from across all functions within the university.
-The forum ensures continuity throughout the academic cycle.
+The student-led Green Campus Committee, chaired by the Student’s Union Deputy President, meets regularly to discuss ideas and campaigns to improve our campus.
+These meetings feed into biannual meetings of the Green Campus Forum, which takes its membership from across all functions within the University.
+The forum ensures continuity and strategic oversight throughout the academic cycle.

 In 2016, UCC launched its Sustainability Strategy, which is framed around the United Nations Sustainable Development Goals and, in 2018, began to publish Annual Sustainability Reports.